ovanderzee/my-lib/README.md

 # my-lib

-Library of recurring, unconnected functions
+Library of recurring, unconnected but pure functions

 ## Install and usage